presenta-software/doc-presenta-lib/docs/guide/README.md

 ::: tip HTML in TEXT Block

-The `text` module render property a subset of HTML tags.
-There is also a markdown converter [plugin](/plugins/#blocks) to avoid writing raw HTML tags.
+The `text` block renders a subset of HTML tags properly.
+However, there is a markdown-to-HTML  [plugin](/plugins/#controllers) to avoid writing raw tags.

 :::